jvoisin/mat2/README.md

 - [pdfparanoia](https://github.com/kanzure/pdfparanoia), that removes
 	watermarks from PDF.

+# Contact

+If possible, use the [issues system](https://0xacab.org/jvoisin/mat2/issues).
+If you think that a more private contact is needed (eg. for reporting security issues), you can email Julien (jvoisin) Voisin at `julien.voisin+mat@dustri.org`, using the gpg key `9FCDEE9E1A381F311EA62A7404D041E8171901CC`.

 # License

 This program is free software: you can redistribute it and/or modify